Houston Domestic Violence Protective Orders Lawyer

 You can reach the National Domestic Violence Hotline at 800-799-7233, or you can visit https://www.thehotline.org/.

-Protective Order Attorneys in Houston, TX
+Protective Order in Houston, TX

 It is also important to understand a protective order is not the same as a restraining order, which is a non-criminally enforceable temporary restraining order or injunctions filed with a petition for divorce or suit affecting the parent child relationship that provides boilerplate language containing a list of prohibited conduct.

-Restraining orders are often mutual, meaning they frequently apply to both parties, whereas a protective order is a tool used to protect a victim of family violence from her perpetrator.
 Though the list of prohibitions in a restraining order often includes threats and harassment, violations of a restraining order are not criminal offenses and enforcement requires filing a motion for enforcement or contempt and returning to court.

 A protective order is a non-criminal court order to keep away your spouse or partner who has become physically violent towards you or your family or threatened you with physical harm.

-A protective order orders your abuser not to hurt, threaten, or harass you or your children, either directly or through another person; to stay away from you, your family, your home, workplace, and children’s daycare or school; and not to carry a gun, even with a license.
+A protective order instructs your abuser not to hurt, threaten, or harass you or your children, either directly or through another person; to stay away from you, your family, your home, workplace, and children’s daycare or school; and not to carry a gun, even with a license.
 Additionally, the Judge can order the abuser to attend anger management classes and/or, a substance abuse treatment program; and be drug tested.
 The Judge may also order child and medical support, set terms and conditions for visitation with the children, and issue a “kick out order” to remove your abuser from the home.

 Yes.
 There are protective orders for victims of domestic abuse, dating violence, sexual assault, stalking, and human trafficking.